 Clinical Educator Salary

-Clinical Educators in the United States tend to be well-versed in their field, and a little over a half have more than 10 years of experience.
-Average salary is expected to be around $72K annually, but may range from $53K to $99K per year.
-Residence is the biggest factor affecting pay for this group, followed by tenure.
-The majority of Clinical Educators claim high levels of job satisfaction.
-Most have medical and dental plans, and a strong majority have vision insurance.
+Clinical Educators in the United States tend to be well-versed in their field, and slightly more than half have more than 10 years of experience.
+Average salary is expected to be around $73K annually, but may range from $53K to $102K per year.
+Residence is the biggest factor affecting pay for this group, followed by career length.
+Most receive medical and dental insurance and a strong majority get vision plans.
+Most Clinical Educators report high levels of job satisfaction.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Clinical Educator

 While the job specifics of a clinical educator may vary depending on the field in which he/she works, the general outline of this career is often the same.
 Generally speaking, a clinical educator works by training others with clinical knowledge, typically in a specialized field.
 The clinical educator provides information - sometimes in the classroom, other times in the field - and may work with anyone from nurses and clinicians-in-training to insurance personnel, public healthcare workers, and even individual patients.Read More...

 This position is frequently found in specialized education.
 Clinical educators are sometimes called "nurse educators" in this milieu, and work as teachers and instructors within a nursing or clinical curriculum.
 Clinical educators may also find themselves working with already-licensed healthcare professionals to provide ongoing education and keep personnel up-to-date on all developments within their respective specialties.

 Those in this position can also work within public health frameworks to train and prepare educators to teach various health studies to non-professional students.
 Insurance companies and HMOs often employ specialized clinical educators to work with doctors and nurses on continuing education, and occasionally to provide advice/information to patients and their home caregivers (such as family).